home-assistant/addons/whisper/DOCS.md

 ### Option: `language`

-Language that you will speak to the addon.
+Language that you will speak to the add-on.
 If you select "auto", the model will run **much** slower but will auto-detect the spoken language.

 [Performance of supported languages](https://github.com/openai/whisper#available-models-and-languages)